jg-rp/python-jsonpath/docs/quickstart.md

 # Quick Start

-This page gets you started using JSONPath wih Python, see [JSONPath Syntax](syntax.md) for information on JSONPath selector syntax.
+This page gets you started using JSONPath, JSON Pointer and JSON Patch wih Python, see [JSONPath Syntax](syntax.md) for information on JSONPath selector syntax.

 ## `findall(path, data)`